KaushikNeelichetty/dynamodbtocsv/README.md

 Application Options:
-  -t, --table-name=       Name of the dynamo db table -f, --fields-with-type= List of comma separated fieldName.DynamoDBType to be output to CSV [Example "timestamp.S,count.N"] [nested structures will not be flattened]
+  -t, --table-name=       Name of the dynamo db table -f, --fields-name=      List of comma separated fieldName to be output to CSV [Example "timestamp,count"] [nested structures will not be flattened]

 Help Options:
   -h, --help              Show this help message

 ```
-Supported DynamoDB Types are S , N , B and BOOL (PRs are always welcome for the rest :smile: )

 ## Maintainers